dmkos/php-containers/linux/lighttpd/README.md

 | [`php-fpm-healthcheck`](https://github.com/renatomefi/php-fpm-healthcheck), `cgi-fcgi` | ✗ | ✓ |

 > [!caution]
-> In the unprivileged image guarantee of graceful shutdown is for Lighttpd only.
+> In unprivileged images guarantee of graceful shutdown is for Lighttpd only.

 s6 images are considered to be more general-purpose.
 The main factors in choosing the variant probably will be the USER directive and PHP-FPM graceful shutdown.

+[Alpine](https://hub.docker.com/_/alpine) based variants instead of Debian are preferable in terms of image size minimization.
+However, their performance and compatibility with used software should be tested.

 In order for popular PHP frameworks to work at least you need to define URL rewrite rules and override the server's document root.